artrugh/javascript_basis/README.md

 ##### What is a low-level language?

-Low-level languages can convert to machine code without a compiler or interpreter
+Low-level languages can be converted to machine code without a compiler or interpreter

 Second-generation programming languages use a simpler processor called an assembler – and the resulting code runs directly on the processor.